Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 ESL Complaints Role-Play - Speaking Activity: Communicative Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

-In this communicative making complaints speaking activity, students role-play making and dealing with complaints in various situations and score how satisfied they are with each outcome.
-In pairs, students take it in turns to role-play each situation with one person making the complaint and the other dealing with the complaint and deciding how to react.
+In this communicative making complaints role-play activity, students make and deal with complaints in various situations and score how satisfied they are with each outcome.
+In pairs, students role-play each situation with one person making the complaint and the other dealing with the complaint and deciding how to react.
 The person dealing with the complaint circles the 1 to 5 scale on their card, depending on how helpful they want to be, one being not at all helpful and five being very helpful.
-When the role-play has finished, the student making the complaint decides how satisfied they are about the outcome and circles the appropriate number on their card.
+When each role-play has finished, the student making the complaint decides how satisfied they are about the outcome and circles the appropriate number on their card.
 The two students then compare their numbers to see if they match or not.
-When the students have finished, they report back what happened in each situation and how satisfied the person complaining felt and why.
+This continues until all the role-plays have been completed.
+Afterwards, pairs report back what happened in each situation and how satisfied the person complaining felt and why.

 I can't get no satisfaction!
 Preview